CruxConnect/crux-docs/_product_supplier/catalog_add_item_by_search.md

 ---
-Remove Items from an existing Catalog by Search.
-This allows you to Remove Items with all associated SKUs via a Search to a Catalog.
-By providing your catalog_uuid and search criteria, you can successfully remove them from the indicated Catalog.
+Add Items to an existing Catalog by Search.
+This allows you to add Items with all associated SKUs via a Search to a Catalog.
+By providing your catalog_uuid and search criteria, you can successfully add them to the indicated Catalog.

 ### Request Parameters: